Legislation refers to one of the primary sources of written law in the UK (the other primary source of law being case law).

 An Act of Parliament creates a new law or introduces changes to an existing law.

 Public General Acts are the most common as these result from Public Bills which have received the Royal Assent.
 There are also Local and Personal Acts which follow from Private Bills and Church Measures.
-Refer to the earlier Bills section for more information about bills and where to find them.
+Find out more about Bills and how to trace them via the Parliamentary Papers guidance.

 Church of England Measures are the instruments by which changes are made to legislation relating to the administration and organisation of the Church.
 The General Synod of the Church of England has the power to propose legislation to Parliament's Ecclesiastical Committee.
 This committee is made up of Members of both Houses.
 The committee examines the Measure and then makes a report as to whether it thinks the Measure should be made.
 A draft of the report is sent to the legislative committee of the Synod.
 If Synod agrees, the report and the Measure can then be laid before Parliament.
 Motions need to be passed by both Houses before the Measure can be presented for Royal Assent.